 What should you do now?

-If you recently moved to a new address, or if you are the representative of a deceased class member, you should make sure that we have your current address.
-If you have not already done so, submit an address update here.
+If you recently moved to a new address, or if you are the representative of a deceased class member, you should make sure that the Board of Education has your current address.
+If you have not already done so, submit an address update to Teri Vega: email@example.com.
 In addition, since future payments will be made out to 2028, each Class Member should make sure that his or her representatives or heirs are informed about the benefits of this Settlement.
 Be sure to keep the Board informed of any address changes.